Goldsworthy Lowes Dickinson: Career

-In the summer of 1885 he worked at a co-operative farm, Craig Farm at Tilford near Farnham in Surrey.
+In the summer of 1885, he worked at a co-operative farm, Craig Farm at Tilford near Farnham in Surrey.
 The farm had been started by Harold Cox as an experiment in simple living.
 Dickinson was proud of his hoeing, digging, and ploughing.
 That autumn, and continuing to the spring of 1886, Dickinson joined the University Extension Scheme to give public lectures that covered Carlyle, Emerson, Browning, and Tennyson.
 He toured the country, living for a term at Mansfield and for a second term at Chester and Southport.
 He spent a brief time in Wales afterwards.

 With financial help from his father, Dickinson then began to study for a medical degree, beginning in October 1886 at Cambridge.
 Although he became dissatisfied with his new subject and nearly decided to drop out, he persevered and passed his M.B. examinations in 1887 and 1888.
 Yet he finally decided he was not interested in a career in medicine.

 In March 1887 a dissertation on Plotinus helped his election to a fellowship at King's College.
 During Roger Fry's last year at Cambridge (1887–1888), Dickinson, a homosexual, fell in love with him.
 After an initially intense relationship (which according to Dickinson's biography did not include sex with Fry, a heterosexual), the two established a long friendship.
 Through Fry, Dickinson soon met Jack McTaggart and F. C. S. Schiller.

 Dickinson then settled down at Cambridge, although he again lectured through the University Extension Scheme, travelling to Newcastle, Leicester, and Norwich.
-His fellowship at King's College (as an historian) was permanently renewed in 1896.
+His fellowship at King's College (as a historian) was permanently renewed in 1896.
 That year his book The Greek View of Life was published.
 He later wrote a number of dialogues in the Socratic tradition.

 Dickinson did not live the detached life of a stereotypical Cambridge academic.
 When G. K. Chesterton chose contemporary thinkers with whom he disagreed for his book Heretics (1905), the focus of Chapter 12 was "Paganism and Mr. Lowes Dickinson".
 There Chesterton writes: